 For artists, there's no better option in a printing company than Gelato.
 As a print shop, Gelato can help you offer high-quality prints to customers.
 Artists can sell digital art prints of their work without worrying about spending time creating art.
 Since it's now in a digital format, customers can purchase and receive the art quickly.

-From ready-to-hang posters to modern acrylic prints, canvas, and more, you'll have ample customization options if you select Gelato as your print on demand supplier.
+From ready-to-hang posters to modern acrylic prints, canvas, and more, you'll have ample customization options for making art prints if you select Gelato as your print on demand supplier.

 You've got your art prints selected and photographed or scanned, and you've chosen a printing company to work with, so now it's time to determine which products you want to apply your art to.